tfabritius/pr/README.md

 ## Build for separate deployment

-Backend and frontend are service from different domains.
+Backend and frontend are served from different domains.

 ```bash
 # Build backend